ryanliu1021/AWSQuickStart/README.md

-## Aviatrix - AWS Quickstart script for CloudFormation
+## Aviatrix - AWS Marketplace CloudFormation template for Aviatrix BYOL AMI

 ### Description
 This CloudFormation script will create the following: